The US 395 road trip is one of the most action packed adventures in the west.

 11. Mono Lake

 This salty lake has curious minarets poking out from it.
 It’s enchanting both in the winter and the summer months and most famously photographed during the sunrise and sunset.
-There are several campsites nearby, and the town of Lee Vining has provisions as well.
+There are several campsites nearby as well as free dispersed camping near the lake, and the town of Lee Vining has provisions as well.

 12. Bodie State Historic Park